hireatlas/blog/articles/using-inertia-with-laravel-in-2024.md

 the [Advanced Inertia](https://advanced-inertia.com/) course by Boris Lepikhin.

 {% call-to-action
-title="Looking for help with your Inertia project?" buttonText="Contact us today"
+title="Looking for help with your Laravel and Inertia project?" buttonText="Contact us today"
 /%}